lclevy/canon_cr3/readme.md

 1. xpacket
 2. preview
 3. mdat (main data)
-4. dual pixel data ? for this record, size and offset are 0
+4. ? size and offset are 0